cloudpilot-emu/cloudpilot-emu/README.md

     foot and crashes the emulator.
 This is particularly true if a file is installed on a virtual Palm IIIc with PalmOS 3.5 while the launcher is active and the category menu is open.
+-   Trying to enable mobile on Tungsten W will crash the emulated device.

 # Source code and relationship to POSE